 CAT musicianship sessions are designed to support the development of each individual student, whatever their experiences and interest.
 Those who do not already hold ABRSM Grade 5 Music Theory are given teaching and support in order to do so; however this is underpinned by the development of a firm foundation in aural perception and musical awareness.

-Students who hold Grade 5 ABRSM Music Theory and have reached a satisfactory level of aural ability will have the opportunity to undertake a programme of further musical study that includes a Carousel session and an Option session.
+Students who hold Grade 5 ABRSM Music Theory and have reached a good level of aural ability will undertake a programme of further musical study that includes a Carousel session and an Option session.
 These will develop knowledge and skills which will: